 WHY: A company that has paid increasing dividends for 10 years already is likely to continue this trend and unlikely to break their streak.
 It also shows that management values their shareholders.

 2. The stock must yield a minimum of 2.00%

 WHY: As a dividend growth investor, I like large dividend yields.
-2.00% is pretty low, and anything below that is very uninteresting to me.
+2.00% is on the low side, and anything below that is not interesting to me.
 However, with 2.00% as a minimum, combined with Metric #5, it will at least have a decent yield given some time with a large growth rate.
 I’d like to aim for above 3%, but won’t knock a stock for going a little below that.

 3. The stock must have a P/E (TTM) no higher than 20.

 WHY: Paying 20x what a company currently earns is a lot.
-Unless you know the company will be making a ton of cash and has incredibly future prospects, paying more than 20x earnings could be dangerous and may make it difficult for the stock price to appreciate.
-Speculating is not what I got into the dividend growth game for, so I’ll leave that to the speculators who wish to purchase stocks at a P/E of higher than 20.
+Unless the company will be making great profits in the future, paying more than 20x earnings could be risky and may make it difficult for the stock price to appreciate.

 4. The stock must have a 10 year YOC of at least 6.00%

-WHY: The whole point of dividend growth is so that later in life you can reap rewards from the seeds you planted TODAY.
-If I’m not getting a yield of at least 6% in 10 years from now, then you’re not generating a ton of future cash flow in relation to your investments today.
-This is one of the most important metrics for my dividend growth.
+WHY: The whole point of dividend growth is so that later in life you can reap rewards from the seeds you planted today.
+Generating a yield of at least 6% in 10 years from now is strong future cash flow in relation to your investments today.
+This is an often overlooked, but very important metrics for dividend growth stocks.